 The residency runs for 12 months starting in August.
 Within the clinical setting (Body One), educational components will be divided into upper (cervical spine through hand) and lower (lumbar spine through foot) quarters over the course of one year.
 Mentored teaching activities will be integrated within the musculoskeletal courses and will include graduate assistant work and assessment of DPT student performance, as well as mentored clinical instruction of DPT students at Body One.

 Weekly didactic and hands-on learning sessions will take place in the clinic.
-To complement the clinical learning, residents will enroll in and complete two postprofessional courses (PTPP 526 Differential Diagnosis & PTPP 556 Medical Screening) during the residency as well as a teaching practicum (PTPP 563) that extends over the course of the year.
+To complement the clinical learning, residents will enroll in and complete two postprofessional courses during the residency as well as a teaching practicum.
 Residents will spend 8-10 hours on campus and 35 hours at Body One per week.
 An overview of the program is available here:

 Salary and Tuition